ComputableDAGs/ComputableDAGs.jl/docs/src/manual.md

 ## Application repositories

-There are several repositories using this package productively, which can be referred to as examples:
+The following repositories use this package productively, which can be referred to as examples:

-- QEDModelGraphComputing.jl
-- ABCModelGraphComputing.jl
+- [QEDFeynman](https://github.com/ComputableDAGs/QEDFeynman.jl): Compute differential cross-sections of scattering processes in ABC and QED models.

 ## Jupyter Notebooks